-The Company has no substantial operations of its own and relies primarily on cash dividends or distributions from its subsidiaries to pay its operating expenses, its borrowings under the Credit Agreement and dividends to its shareholders.
-Furthermore, Blue Capital Re, the Company's wholly-owned reinsurance subsidiary, is regulated as Class 3A insurer by the BMA, and its ability to pay dividends to the Company is limited under Bermuda law and regulations.
+The Company has no substantial operations of its own and relies primarily on cash dividends or distributions from its subsidiaries to pay its operating expenses, amounts owed under the Credit Agreement and dividends to its shareholders.
+Furthermore, Blue Capital Re, the Company's wholly-owned reinsurance subsidiary, is regulated as a Class 3A insurer under the Insurance Act by the BMA, and its ability to pay dividends to the Company is limited under Bermuda law and regulations.
 See "Regulation and Capital Requirements" for more information.

-In addition, under the Bermuda Companies Act of 1981, as amended (the "Companies Act"), none of the Company, Blue Capital Re or Blue Capital Re ILS is permitted to declare or pay a dividend, or make a distribution out of contributed surplus, if it is, or would after the payment be, unable to pay its liabilities as they become due, or if the realizable value of its assets would be less than its liabilities.
+In addition, under the Bermuda Companies Act 1981, as amended (the "Companies Act"), none of the Company, Blue Capital Re or Blue Capital Re ILS is permitted to declare or pay a dividend, or make a distribution out of contributed surplus, if it is, or would after the payment be, unable to pay its liabilities as they become due, or if the realizable value of its assets would be less than its liabilities.
 See "Regulation and Capital Requirements" for more information.

-The Company's ability to pay dividends to its shareholders will depend upon its performance, which depends in turn upon the performance of its subsidiaries.
+The Company's ability to pay dividends to its shareholders or repurchase Common Shares will depend upon its performance, which depends in turn upon the performance of its subsidiaries.
 We expect that dividends will be paid in cash to the extent that cash is available for distribution.
-However, the Company may not be able to generate sufficient cash to pay dividends to its shareholders.
-In addition, the Board may change the Company's dividend policy in the future.
+However, the Company may not be able to generate sufficient cash to pay dividends to its shareholders or repurchase Common Shares.
+In addition, the Board may change the Company's capital management policy in the future.